heyman/heynote/docs/index.md

 Ctrl + Alt + .
 Toggle block fold
 ```

-You can see all the default key bindings in Heynote's settings under Key Bindings.
+You can see all the key bindings in the command palette and in Settings under Key Bindings.